 CLaMS is based on a Lagrangian formulation of tracer transport and considers an ensemble of air parcels on a time-dependent irregular grid that is transported by use of 3-D-trajectories.
-The irreversible part of transport, i.e. mixing, is controlled by the local hor-
+The irreversible part of transport, i.e. mixing, is controlled by the local horizontal strain and vertical shear rates with mixing parameters deduced from observations (Konopka et al., 2010, and references therein).
+Here, we present results of global CLaMS simulations that cover an altitude range from the surface up to 900 K potential temperature (\approx 37 km altitude) with a horizontal resolution of 100 km and a maximum vertical resolution

-&lt;sup>2see e.g., http://ggweather.com/enso/oni.htm
+2see e.g., http://ggweather.com/enso/oni.htm

 - of approximately 400 m at the tropopause.
 The horizontal winds are taken from the ERA-Interim reanalysis (Dee et al., 2011) provided by the European Centre for Medium-Range Weather Forecasts (ECMWF).
-In this data set, changes are implemented to improve deep and mid-level convection in ERA-Interim data in contrast to previous reanalysis data (Dee et al., 2011). - Mixing parameter, vertical coordinate, and the cross-isentropic velocity of the model follow the model set-up described by Konopka et al. (2012).
+In this data set, changes are implemented to improve deep and mid-level convection in ERA-Interim data in contrast to previous reanalysis data (Dee et al., 2011). - 10 Mixing parameter, vertical coordinate, and the cross-isentropic velocity of the model follow the model set-up described by Konopka et al. (2012).
 Convection in CLaMS is represented by vertical velocities in ERA-Interim reanalysis data.
-CLaMS employs a hybrid coordinate ( $\zeta$ ), which transforms from a strictly isentropic coordinate $\Theta$ to a pressure-based coordinate system (more details see Pommrich et al., 2014). - For this study, the CLaMS simulation includes full stratospheric chemistry (Grooß et al., 2014; Sander et al., 2011) and was initialised on 1 May 2012 based on data from AURA-MLS version 3.3 (Livesey et al., 2011) and ACE-FTS version 3.0 and on results of a multi-annual CLaMS simulation started on 1 October 2001 (Konopka et al., 2010).
+CLaMS employs a hybrid coordinate (ζ), which transforms from a strictly isentropic coordinate Θ to a pressure-based coordinate system (more details see Pommrich et al., 2014). - For this study, the CLaMS simulation includes full stratospheric chemistry (Grooß et al., 2014; Sander et al., 2011) and was initialised on 1 May 2012 based on data from AURA-MLS version 3.3 (Livesey et al., 2011) and ACE-FTS version 3.0 and on results of a multi-annual CLaMS simulation started on 1 October 2001 (Konopka et al., 2010).
 Global O3, CO, H2O, HCI, and N2O fields are derived from MLS data within ±2.5 days, while the trajectorydetermined synoptic locations have been composed to a 2° × 6° (latitude-longitude) grid.
 Below ζ = 350 K (equal to Θ = 350 K), these species were taken from the CLaMS multi-annual simulation with a linear transition between ζ = 350 and 400 K (equal to Θ = 350 400 K).
 CO2 is initialised from this simulation within the whole vertical domain.

-The initialisation of CH4, NOy, CFC-11, and CFC-12 was derived from N2O using correlation fits for different latitude bins derived from ACE-FTS version 3.0 data between April and August 2010 following Grooß et al. (2014).
+The initialisation of CH4, NO_y, CFC-11, and CFC-12 was derived from N2O using correlation fits for different latitude bins derived from ACE-FTS version 3.0 data between April and August 2010 following Grooß et al. (2014).
 The remaining species and the initial partitioning of the chemical families were taken from correlations and the Mainz 2-D model as described by Grooß et al. (2014).
-At the upper boundary (900 K potential temperature) AURA-MLS and ACE-FTS measurements and tracer-tracer correlations were used similarly as for the initialisation (see above).
+At the upper boundary (900 K potential temperature) AURA-MLS and ACE-FTS measurements and tracer-tracer correlations were used similarly as for the initialisation besides CO which was (see above).
 CO values at the upper boundary were taken from MLS V3.3 data.

-At the lower boundary (surface), $O_3$ is set to a constant tropospheric value of $4.8 \times 10^{-8}$ volume mixing ratio representing the ozone mixing ratio at 5 km (Brasseur and Solomon, 2005, p.
+At the lower boundary (surface), O_3 is set to a constant tropospheric value of 4.8×10^{-8} volume mixing ratio representing the ozone mixing ratio at 5 km (Brasseur and Solomon,

+5 2005, p.
 619).
-ECMWF water vapour is used in lower model levels.
+Water vapour is replaced by ECMWF water vapour is used in lower model levels.
 Lower boundary conditions for CO and CH4 are derived from AIRS (Atmospheric Infrared Sounder) satellite measurements version 6 following the approach described by Pommrich et al. (2014).